Manage VM Clusters

 Above resize will go through.
 If above conditions are not met by the new size, then resize will fail the precheck.

-Estimating How Much Local Storage You Can Provision to Your VMs
+Estimating How Much Local Storage You Can Provision On Your VMs

 VM Images include the files necessary to boot and run the VM and its operating system, as well as space for Oracle Homes stored in /u02.
 To estimate how much additional local storage space beyond the minimum can be allocated to any file system associated with a VM, subtract the size of the VM images for all VMs on a server from the total available space.
 If you have not modified the default VM Image size by expanding any file systems, use the VM Image size (default and minimum) below.
 If you have or plan to modify your VM Image size, you must use the OCI console and "Scale VM Cluster" action to check the allocated and available for an existing VM Cluster as expanding some non-/u02 file systems will consume more incremental storage than was added to the file system.
 This information is also available in the "Configure VM Cluster" action while creating a new VM Cluster.